defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 ## Buyback Metrics

-The dashboard displays comprehensive buyback statistics:
+The dashboard displays comprehensive statistics on all buyback activity.

 ### Total Tokens Bought Back

 ![BuyBack Metrics Bought Back](../../../static/img/front-end/engage/buyback-metrics-bought-back.png)

-- **Total tokens repurchased** – Shows the aggregate amount of tokens bought back from the market
+- **Total tokens repurchased** – The aggregate number of tokens repurchased from the market to date
-- **USD equivalent value** – Displays the total USDC spent on all buyback operations
+- **USD equivalent value** – The total amount of USDC spent on all buyback operations
-- **Chain Distribution** – Breakdown of buyback activity across supported blockchain networks with percentage allocation
+- **Chain Distribution** – Shows the proportion of buyback activity on each supported blockchain (e.g., Ethereum, Base, Polygon), expressed as a percentage of the total

 ### Ecosystem Allocation Breakdown

 ![BuyBack Metrics Allocation Breakdown](../../../static/img/front-end/engage/buyback-metrics-allocation-breakdown.png)

-The buyback metrics show how repurchased tokens are distributed across different ecosystem categories.
-These categories are configured and managed by administrators in the **[Admin -> Buyback Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-buyback-settings#)**.
+The metrics also show how repurchased tokens are distributed across ecosystem categories.
+These allocations are configured and managed by administrators in **[Admin -> Buyback Settings](/docs/engage/front-end-ui/admin-section/engage-frontend-admin-section-buyback-settings#)**.

 **Example categories may include:**